You all have been asking for my baritone saxophone recommendations…

 Watch the video and listen to me playing both of them and see if one sounds better than the other.

 Listening back, I can hardly tell the difference between the two saxophones.
-I will say that the Yanagisawa B-901 is more fun to play and has a slightly better tone from the perspective of the player, but to be fair, the Yanagisawa is about as good as it gets when it comes to baritone saxophones, and the Singer’s Day horn is really not all that far behind.
+I will say that the Yanagisawa B-901 is more fun to play and has a slightly better tone from the perspective of the player.
+However, to be fair, the Yanagisawa is about as good as it gets when it comes to baritone saxophones.
+The Singer’s Day horn is really not all that far behind.

 This instrument is very well made and is an extremely good copy of the Yanagisawa overall just at a much lower price.